-Rachel Cruze, daughter of financial guru Dave Ramsey, is branching out from her father’s financial advice on saving, investing and giving by promoting content on how to save money.
-Her growing brand is on how to spend less on food, fashion, entertainment and other niches in comparison to her father’s higher level advice “don’t spend more than 10% of your budget on food in most cases”.
+Rachel Cruze, daughter of financial guru Dave Ramsey, is branching out from her father’s financial advice on saving, investing, and giving by promoting content on how to save money.
+Her growing brand focuses on how to spend less on food, fashion, entertainment, and other niches in comparison to her father’s higher-level advice, like "don’t spend more than 10% of your budget on food in most cases."

 Some of the advice is useful and takes only a few minutes to complete, such as the day you list all of your subscriptions and add-on services.
 Your task is then to pick at least one to cancel.
 It isn’t a generic piece of advice like “cut the cable!”
 After all, you may have a contract, and the TV could be your entertainment source versus the movie theater.
-Cutting the premium movie channels or ending the magazine subscriptions you aren’t using anymore, though, is valid.
+Cutting the premium movie channels or ending the magazine subscriptions you aren’t using anymore is valid advice, though.
 And this advice, by making you confront those expenses, can be personalized.

 Several of the sessions were, in my opinion, wasted by having you set aside a small bill and later give it away.
 The Dave Ramsey Financial Peace University program does promote tithing (giving 10%), even while getting out of debt, but this is lesson is both separate from that and almost petty.
 I would have preferred even more actionable advice over more than 10% of these lessons involving setting aside cash and later giving it to someone.

 Rachel Cruze refers several times to her YouTube channel.
-The channel is a mix of frugal recipes, "save on fashion” and budget makeovers.
-Its value depends on where you are in life, but its advice focuses on the household and generic advice in life.
+The channel is a mix of frugal recipes, "save on fashion" advice, and budget makeovers.
+Its value depends on where you are in life, but its advice focuses on the household and generic life advice.
 The advice on raising money-smart children is a repeat of the "Smart Money, Smart Kids" books and videos.

-If you are looking for very detailed advice on cutting grocery costs, childcare, utilities, gas, health insurance—this isn’t it.
+If you are looking for very detailed advice on cutting grocery costs, childcare, utilities, gas, and health insurance—this isn’t it.
 Websites like “The Dollar Stretcher” and frugal-living books are more useful in helping you identify where and how to cut these areas.